AlexNorell/website/content/post/2020-ski-season/index.md

 ### Boots

 In November 2019, I got a boot fitting at Evo in Portland and ended up buying the Dalbello Panterra 120.
 I was looking for a stiff boot and something that felt like my Salomon Ghost 130 boots that I had been skiing on for almost a decade.
-The Ghost boots were a 2 buckle boot, 2 piece boot with a zip lacing system simliar to a snowboard boot that really cinched down on my foot and held me in.
+The Ghost boots were a 2 buckle boot, 2 piece boot with a zip lacing system similar to a snowboard boot that really cinched down on my foot and held me in.
 The Panterra is a 3 buckle, 3 piece boot.
-I like the way they felt in the store and the similiar design.
+I like the way they felt in the store and the similar design.

 After the second day, I wasn't happy with the fit of the boots and the control I was getting.
 I went to a boot fitter in Snowbird and got some punch work done and also ended up buying Zipfits to give me a more connected feeling with my boot.
 I will probably never ski in a boot without my Zipfits again.